At least 10 dead in surge of white-water creek in Italy

 The nationalities of the dead and injured were not immediately known.
 Most tourists and trekkers who visit the area, in the country’s deep south, are Italian.

-In some places the Raganello creek, part of the Pollino National Park, is at the bottom of a narrow, one-kilometer-deep gorge in the mountain.
+In some places the Raganello creek, part of the Pollino National Park, is at the bottom of a narrow, one-kilometer(0.8-mile)-deep gorge in the mountain.
 Rescue teams used ropes to descend the sides of the mountain to reach the site.

+“This gorge filled up with water in a really short space of time and these people were catapulted out like bullets.
+They ended up some three kilometers (two miles) down the valley,” said Carlo Tansi, head of the civil protection department in Calabria.

+“It is really difficult terrain, filled with obstacles because of the (geological) formation of the area,” said Eugenio Facciolla, the chief prosecutor of the provincial capital, Cosenza.

+He said rescuers working under spotlights were trying to locate areas where some people may have survived by ending up on small patches of shore or tiny islands in the creek.

-Images on national television showed helmeted mountain rescue squads rushing from the nearest town, Civita, to reach the gorge, a popular tourist attraction in summer.
+Helmeted mountain rescue squads rushed from the nearest town of Civita to reach the gorge, a popular tourist attraction in summer.

-The most seriously injured were taken by helicopter to hospitals in the provincial capital, Cosenza.
+The most seriously injured were taken by helicopter to hospitals in Cosenza.

 Last week, a motorway bridge collapsed in the northern Italian port city of Genoa, killing 43 people.

-Reporting by Philip Pullella; Editing by Mark Heinrich and Rosalba O'Brien
+Additional reporting by Elanor Biles; Editing by Rosalba O'Brien and Sandra Maler